foundations-fall-2016/session2/README.md

 ### Floats

+The float property is used for positioning and layout on web pages.

-Format the pull quote and image:
+Format the pull quote and image In `Sushi/css/styles.css`:

 ```css